canmet-energy/btap_batch/README.md

 ### Amazon HPC only:
 * [AWS CLI version 2 on Windows](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html).
 * [Set Up AWS credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) .
-* Add your AWS username added to your computer environment variable as AWS_USERNAME.
+* Add your AWS username added to your computer environment variable as BUILD_ENV_NAME.
 Should be something like firstname.lastname.
 Do this as you did the GIT_API_TOKEN above.
 * Add an AWS S3 bucket with a name same as your aws account id.
 This should be a 12 digit integer created in the ca-central region.